-- 2. Funding / Income profile method loans fund advances will be repaid by reference to an associated income stream. - 7.8 For loans fund advances repaid using the annuity method, the annual repayment will be calculated using an appropriate interest rate based on an average cost of funding capital advances to services. - 7.9 Decisions taken each year on new advances create a liability to repay those advances from future years' budgets.
+7.8 Borrowing to fund the capital programmes result in new loans fund advances and create a liability to repay those advances from future years' budgets.
 The Council is required to report on the commitment to repay loans fund advances.
 This is shown in the following tables.